Booking now open for Garstang Walking FestivalPublished Wednesday, 26 February 2020

 Springtime is just around the corner which means it is almost time for the Garstang Walking Festival and the programme for this year’s event is out now!

-Taking place from Saturday 4 to Sunday 12 May, the festival is now in its 15th year and the team at the Visit Garstang centre is ready to take your bookings.
+Taking place from Saturday 2 to Sunday 10 May, the festival is now in its 16th year and the team at the Visit Garstang centre are ready to take your bookings.

 Coordinated by the Friends of Garstang Walking Festival and supported by Wyre Council there are nine days of walks for all ages and abilities.
 The festival gives everyone the chance to experience the best of springtime in the countryside around Garstang, the Forest of Bowland and the Fylde Plain.

-This year’s programme includes a three day challenge, Nordic walking, one hour health walks, children’s activities, easy rambles, evening walks, dog friendly trails and everything in between.
+This year’s programme includes a three day challenge, Nordic walking, one hour health walks, children’s activities, easy rambles, evening walks, dog friendly trails, tramper treks and everything in between.

-If you would like to book a place on any of the walks you can book and pay by calling the Visit Garstang Centre on 01995 602125 or by visiting the centre in Cherestanc Square, Garstang, PR3 1EF.
+If you would like to book a place on any of the walks you can book and pay by calling the Visit Garstang Centre on 01995 602125 or by visiting the centre.